tydeno/Ploto/README.md

 ## Ploto
 An easy to use, customizable and heavily reliable Windows PowerShell based Chia Plotting Manager.
-Consists of a PowerShell Module that allows to spawn, manage and move plots.

 ## Features at a glance
 * Customizable Plotter to be used; Supports madmax/stotiks and official chia plotter